The Boogeyman (wrestler): SmackDown! (2005–2007)

 At Survivor Series, The Boogeyman helped SmackDown! general manager Theodore Long defeat his Raw counterpart, Eric Bischoff.
 He made his official in-ring debut on the December 2 episode of SmackDown!, defeating Simon Dean in a squash.
 During this match, he took a handful of live worms from his pocket and stuffed them into his mouth.
-Over the next few weeks, Boogeyman's opponents were generally "flattened" in the ring, left with worms in their mouths and/or spit on their faces.
+Over the next few weeks, The Boogeyman's opponents were generally "flattened" in the ring, left with worms in their mouths and/or spit on their faces.
 His official pay-per-view debut was at December's Armageddon when he came to the ring to confront Vito and Nunzio who were dressed as Santa Claus and an elf.

-Boogeyman's first major feud occurred with John Bradshaw Layfield (JBL) and his "fixer" Jillian Hall, and it began when he stalked the duo throughout a number of shows.
+The Boogeyman's first major feud occurred with John Bradshaw Layfield (JBL) and his "fixer" Jillian Hall, and it began when he stalked the duo throughout a number of shows.
 During the January 6 episode of SmackDown!, he caught a fleeing Hall and shoved worms down the back of her skirt.
 On the January 13 taping of SmackDown!, during a Piper's Pit segment, The Boogeyman not only sniffed a "growth" on Jillian's face, but then licked it, bit it off and ate it.
 The Boogeyman faced JBL at the Royal Rumble, winning in under two minutes.

 After defeating The Dicks in a handicap match on the February 24 episode of SmackDown!, The Boogeyman dumped a bucket of worms on the announce table, frightening special guest commentators Booker T and his wife Sharmell.
 The Boogeyman subsequently began to stalk Booker T and Sharmell over the next few weeks.
 He and Booker T were set to face off on the March 18 Saturday Night's Main Event XXXII, but the match was canceled due to Booker T faking a knee injury to escape competition.
 The feud eventually culminated at WrestleMania 22, with The Boogeyman defeating Booker T and Sharmell in a handicap match.
-During the match, Boogeyman kissed Sharmell with a mouthful of worms.
+During the match, The Boogeyman kissed Sharmell with a mouthful of worms.
 The match had to be cut short because of a biceps tear at a house show.
 To explain his absence to rehab his injury, Booker T and Sharmell obtained a restraining order against The Boogeyman on the April 7 episode of SmackDown!.